Frequently Asked Questions

 1. How to report bugs and request support?

 If possible, do not mail the author directly with bug reports or support questions.
-Instead, post them on GitHub, Yosys Subreddit, or Stack Overflow, so others can profit from your question and the posted answers as well.
+Instead, post them on GitHub Issues (for bugs) or Discussions (for questions), so others can profit from your question and the posted answers as well.

 A good bug report contains a minimal, complete, and verifiable code example that demonstrates the problem you are running into.
 Complete means not just a code snippet, but an entire top verilog module that can be synthesized.
 Also include the yosys script or command line.
 If your problem is with one of the flows (e.g. the open source IceStorm flow), also include scripts or command line for the other tools in the flow and auxiliary files needed to reporduce the problem (such as placement constraint files used for place and route).
 It should be possible to reproduce the problem you are seeing within seconds using the information you provided!
 Every file of line of code someone trying to reproduce your problem has to write themself will increase the effort someome has to put into reproducing your problem and at the same time will decrease the chances of your problem being reproduced correctly!